Scottish government pledges to 'eradicate' long NHS waiting times

 The strain Covid has placed on the NHS was also illustrated on Tuesday when Public Health Scotland data revealed the number of patients at Scotland's A&E departments waiting longer than four hours has grown to the highest on record.

+Scottish Labour's Jackie Baillie said the facts were clear - soaring waiting lists; A&E in disarray and burned-out staff.

+She added: "Only substantial action to support staff will help save lives - not setting the bar lower and lower."

-Reacting to the announcement, Scottish Liberal Democrat leader Alex Cole-Hamilton said: "If the Health Secretary gets his way, Scotland's separation from the rest of the UK will happen before these waiting lists are cleared.
+Scottish Liberal Democrat leader Alex Cole-Hamilton said: "If the Health Secretary gets his way, Scotland's separation from the rest of the UK will happen before these waiting lists are cleared.
 That's an interesting insight into the SNP's priorities."

 Mr Cole-Hamilton added: "It's proof of how much work there is to be done that the current ambition is to stop people waiting years for treatment.